 Using Water Quality Data

-As of December 31, 2016, UWW volunteers collected a total of 3,791 monitoring reports.
 UWW staff members use this data to track water quality trends and changes over time.
 We use this data in presentations to state agencies, local communities, and for academic research.
-Some of the data has been gathered and displayed in graphs, charts, maps,and figures below.
+Some of the data has been gathered and displayed in graphs, charts, maps,and figures.
+Explore the graphs below.

 The typical data link below has graphs, charts, maps, and figures of how one can better understand and interpret their data.
 Compare your data with these trends and with the standards designated by the state.